-- Control left click on the stop that needs to move (Stop 2) to place a circle around the stop. - Hover the mouse over the location on the route where you want to move the stop (between Stops 3 and 4), then press Ctrl+shift and left click.
+- Ctrl+click on the stop that needs to move (Stop 2) to place a circle around the stop. - Hover the mouse over the location on the route where you want to move the stop (between Stops 3 and 4), then press Ctrl+Shift+click.

-Figure 121 - Change Stop Sequence
+Figure 120-Change Stop Sequence